rasmusbergpalm/recurrent-relational-networks/docs/index.md

 ### Solving Sudokus

 To show that the RRN can solve problems requiring very complex relational reasoning we use it for solving Sudoku puzzles.

 Now, there are plenty of algorithms out there for solving Sudokus.
-The difference between those traditional algorithms, and the RRN is that the RRN is a neural network module.
-This means that unlike traditional algorithms it can be added to any other neural network to add a complex relational reasoning capacity.
+Unlike these traditional algorithms the RRN is a neural network module that can be added to any other neural network to add a complex relational reasoning capacity.

 For those not familiar with Sudoku puzzles, it is a numbers puzzle, with 81 cells in a 9x9 grid.
 Each cell is either empty or contains a digit (1-9) from the start.
 The goal is to fill each of the empty cells with a digit, such that each column, row, and 3x3 non overlapping box contains the digits 1 through 9 exactly once.